 |5.
 Kimi no Shiranai Monogatari -Instrumental-||supercell||5:40|

-Review: Nagi’s crisp and soothing voice beckons me forward, luring me into a most wonderful trap.
-In composing “Kimi no Shiranai Monogatari,” Ryo seems to know my musical weaknesses all too well, and once the piano began to play, I was completely enthralled.
+Nagi’s crisp and soothing voice beckons me forward, luring me into a most wonderful trap.
+In composing “Kimi no Shiranai Monogatari,” Ryo seems to know my musical weaknesses equally well.
+So, once the piano begins to play, I became completely enthralled.

 Prior to watching Bakemonogatari, my only exposure to supercell had been through “Black Rock Shooter,” a song that I thought was merely okay (and I’m sure I’m in the minority on this).
-“Love and War” was better; I liked it well enough but beyond that, I wasn’t about to go out of my way to check out more of their music.
+“Love and War” was better; I liked it well enough.
+But it didn’t really hit me so hard that I’d go out of my way to check out more of their music.

-Nagi’s voice makes all the difference here.
+But pair ryo’s compositions with Nagi’s voice and what a difference that makes.
 Miku, being the piece of software she is, cannot express the beauty of the lyrics quite like Nagi.
-In “Kimi no Shiranai Monogatari,” Nagi conveys unto us the clumsiness that she feels upon realizing her feelings for another person amidst the beautiful, starry backdrop of the night sky!
-And as she gazes out into the vastness of the galaxy, the energy from the instrumentals goes up a notch as to reflect her pounding heart resulting from looking at that wondrous sight while coming to terms with her feelings as she compares herself to the legend of Orihime and Hikoboshi (see Tanabata).
+In “Kimi no Shiranai Monogatari,” Nagi conveys the clumsiness of love amidst the beautiful, starry night sky!
+And as she gazes out into the vastness of space, the instrumentals follow suit to reflect her pounding heart.
+There’s a steady rhythmic flow as she comes to terms with her feelings and compares herself to the legend of Orihime and Hikoboshi (see Tanabata).

-With “Kimi no Shiranai Monogatari” bringing such a strong impression, it’s a shame that “LOVE & ROLL” doesn’t quite match it in terms of addictiveness.
+While “Kimi no Shiranai Monogatari” brings such a strong impression, “LOVE & ROLL” doesn’t match its addictiveness.
 Nagi’s voice does shine once more, but this time, the mixing of soothing vocals amidst a vague feeling of anxiety is marred by the noticeable repetition.
-That is, all pop songs are going to have it, but here, the melody isn’t catchy enough that would really hold one’s attention and so, ends up dragging on.
-Other faults abound, ranging from the use of engrish that I find to be distracting, the whispered parts which feel more of a gimmick, and the abrupt way in which this song closes out.
-The funky rhythms and instrumentals are nice, but the way “LOVE & ROLL” is presented just does not cater to my tastes.
+What happens is that the melody isn’t catchy enough to hold one’s attention and winds up being annoying.
+Other faults abound.
+For example, there’s the distracting engrish, the gimmicky whispers, and the abrupt way in which this song closes out.
+The funky rhythms and instrumentals are nice, but barely.
+I wasn’t too impressed.

-But the single picks right back up with the “theme of ‘CENCOROLL'” which puts its electronica to good use to create a purely instrumental, but engaging track that has a short snippet that sounds almost like a Touhou theme.
-The beats are pretty nifty and I just wish the song was developed further.
+But the single picks right back up with the “theme of ‘CENCOROLL’.”
+Its electronica yields an engaging instrumental track that reminds me of many a Touhou remix.
+The beats are also pretty nifty and I just wish the song was developed further.
 Still, I do like what I hear from this track.

-I’ll admit a healthy dose of context bias that comes with “Kimi no Shiranai Monogatari,” especially with how it all comes together in Bakemonogatari’s last TV episode.
-But even if you have no knowledge of that, it’s hard not to be taken by Nagi’s vocals, which fit in with supercell/Ryo’s compositions extremely well.
-Though “LOVE & ROLL” doesn’t make for as strong a followup, it doesn’t diminish what the previous track was able to imprint in the minds of its listeners and looking back at all the OPs and EDs to come out of 2009, “Kimi no Shiranai Monogatari” still remains my favorite.
+There’s a healthy dose of context bias to make “Kimi no Shiranai Monogatari” memorable and captivating, especially in light of Bakemonogatari’s last TV episode.
+But even with no knowledge of the anime, Nagi’s vocals drive the song hard enough that it’s ingrained itself in my head.
+On top of that, it complements supercell/Ryo’s compositions extremely well.
+Though “LOVE & ROLL” isn’t much of a followup, it doesn’t diminish what the previous track was able to imprint in the minds of its listeners.
+After looking back at all the OPs and EDs to come out of 2009, “Kimi no Shiranai Monogatari” remains my favorite.